 (For a quick update on recent posts and other blog news, see here.)

 Final Fantasy Tactics was first released in 1997 in Japan to great acclaim, and was later released in 1998 in the west to poor localization.
 I’ve seen some call it the second-worst localization in the series, after the awful PSX localization of FFV.
 Thankfully, I don’t have to experience it, since the game was tidily re-localized in 2007 with the subtitle “War of the Lions” for the PSP.
 We’ll be playing the PSP release, even though the game has also been released on iOS and we might have been better off with that, but what the hell, the PSP’s easier to get on the big screen.
-Once again, as with all the big PSX Final Fantasy games, this is my first experience with the game, but Kyle was familiar with it from when we were younger.
+Once again, as with all the big PSX Final Fantasy games, this is my first experience with the game, but Kyle was familiar with it from the original release.

 By the way, starting with this game, I’m going to be using a new Journal system.
 In the past, I wrote the Journals after we were done playing the game, but from now on, I’m going to write each part of the Journals after each play session.
 This means my analysis and theories will be written before we finish playing the game, even if that makes them wrong or incomplete in the long run!
 I think this will be more in keeping with the spirit of a first-time playthrough.

 To keep you informed, I’m also going to indicate when exactly each Journal was written: this first batch was written when we were in the middle of the battle of Balias Swale in Chapter 2.
 Everything from this starting post up to that battle will have been written after our first play session, and before any further play.
 Bear that in mind in case I say anything that later sessions will prove wrong!
-Editor comments (“Ed.”) indicate comments that were added at some later stage, usually after uploading.
+Editor comments (“Ed.”) indicate comments that were added at some later stage, often after uploading.

 FFT begins with an introduction by a figure called Arazlam, who describes the War of the Lions to the player as a historical event.
 He says that in the public eye, the hero of the War of the Lions was a man called Delita Heiral, “a hithertofore unknown young man.”
 Arazlam disagrees that Delita was the War’s biggest hero, saying that another person should hold the title: a younger son of House Beoulve, though the church of Ivalice has attempted to censor his involvement.
 The only reason Arazlam thinks differently is because evidence recently arose to the contrary, and the church has been trying just as hard to bury it.
-The church apparently calls this Beoulve a heretic and disturber of the peace, though Arazlam doesn’t explain why this is at this early point.
+The church apparently calls this Beoulve a heretic and disturber of the peace, though Arazlam doesn’t explain why he’s earned those condemnations at this early stage.
 By the way, you’d better get used to this game throwing names, organizations and concepts at you without giving you the time and context to absorb them, because they are plentiful, interlinked and complicated.

-The game opened with the remake’s stylish art FMV artstyle, which resembles an illustration made on parchment.
+The game opened with the remake’s stylish FMV artstyle, which resembles an illustration made on parchment.
 In this cinematic, a blond, bearded figure unfolds a map of Ivalice, looking away from the player at all times.
 I presume this figure to be Arazlam, but the game didn’t really confirm that until we happened to stray into the “Chronicles” menu nearly half an hour later and finally saw Arazlam’s face, which served as decoration for that particular menu.
 Fuck, game, you were acting like Arazlam’s appearance was a big secret!
 The intro announces that the game is telling “The Zodiac Brave Story,” and we then cut to the game’s title.

 After this, we saw a figure and entourage riding chocobos cross-country.
 As the figure arrived at their destination and the cutscene ends, we cut to the game’s default isometric style.
 Kyle tells me that the original game displayed all of what we just saw as an FMV in the form of isometric scripted sequences.
-I’m impressed, and it’s hard for me to even imagine the original sequences!
+I’m impressed, and it’s hard for me to even imagine some of the original sequences!

-It seems the rider was heading to a church, and we cut ahead of him to find the Lady Ovelia praying to “the Father,” a god that otherwise goes unidentified – or at least has been at the time I’m writing this.
+It seems the rider was heading to a church, and we cut ahead of him to find the Lady Ovelia praying to “the Father,” a god that otherwise goes unidentified, or at least he has been at the time I’m writing this.
 Actually, FFT hasn’t seemed remotely interested in explaining the game’s religious details so far.
 This is unfortunate, because as you might imagine from Arazlam’s introduction, the church is absolutely relevant to the plot, and by not providing any details about its beliefs, I feel the story is inherently weakened.

 A lady knight, Agrias, is serving as Ovelia’s bodyguard, and urges her to stop fucking praying so they can get a move on.
 Apparently, Ovelia’s escort has arrived and there’s a serious sense of urgency.
-Even the priest is asking Ovelia to hurry up, and eventually the escort comes into the church to ask about the hold up.
+Even the priest is asking Ovelia to hurry up, and eventually the escort group comes into the church to ask about the hold-up.
 Agrias complains about this behaviour, identifying the lead of the escort as “Gaffgarion,” but also identifying Ovelia as a princess.
 Agrias also identifies Gaffgarion’s group as being in the pay of something called the Order of the Northern Sky, though Gaffgarion claims to be independent.

 Another voice actor right out the gate: Agrias is Hedy Burress, known for Southland and Boston Common, and moreover for FFX and X-2, where she plays Yuna.
 Gaffgarion, despite being a relatively important character, is not voiced.
-It all comes down to who happens to appear in FMV cutscenes and who doesn’t, and War of the Lions doesn’t actually have very many FMV cutscenes!
+It all comes down to who happens to appear in FMV cutscenes and who doesn’t, and War of the Lions doesn’t have very many FMV cutscenes!

 Just then, a generic lady knight stumbles in, wounded, saying that the enemy is here, and the priest asks if she means “Duke Goltanna’s men?”
-Gaffgarian girds up to fight and he also finally identifies one of his followers as our new buddy and main character, Ramza, who was apparently a knight at some point in the past, though he was now an oathless sellsword.
+Gaffgarian girds up to fight, and he also finally identifies one of his followers as our new buddy and main character, Ramza, who was apparently a knight at some point in the past, though he was now an oathless sellsword.

 The mercenaries and Agrias’ knights march out the door to defend the monastery and the princess, meaning it’s time for our first battle.